Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 That's really long.

-That's longer than Barry Breen's wobbly punt that once killed her.
+That's longer than Barry Breen's wobbly punt that one.

 I'm so glad he's not here for this.